tristandb/GoogleCloudMachineLearning/README.md

 ## Deploy your first VM
 1. Open [AISE TensorFlow NVidia GPU Notebook on Google Cloud Launcher](https://console.cloud.google.com/projectselector/launcher/details/jetware/tensorflow-python-cuda-minilab)
 2. Select your project.
+3. Click _Launch on Compute Engine_.
-3. Under _Zone_, select `us-west1-b`.
+4. Under _Zone_, select `us-west1-b`.
-4. Increase _Boot disk size in GB_ to the size of your dataset plus approximately 20GB for the operating system.
+5. Increase _Boot disk size in GB_ to the size of your dataset plus approximately 20GB for the operating system.
-5. Click _Deploy_
+6. Click _Deploy_

-6. The machine should take some time to boot.
-After it has been succesfully booted, the IP address for Jupyter Notebook and the password will be shown in the panel.
+The machine will take some time to boot.
+After it has been succesfully booted, the IP address for Jupyter Notebook and the password will be shown in the overview panel on the right.

+You can have shell access to the machine in two ways.
+This allows you to access your terminal and upload the dataset.
+1. Open (Deployment Manager)[https://console.cloud.google.com/dm/deployments], and select the notebook.
+You'll now see a button _SSH_ in the overview panel on the right.
+This method allows you also to access terminal from your own terminal using (gcloud)[https://cloud.google.com/sdk/docs].
+2. Open Jupyter Notebook and click _New_ > _Terminal_.

 ![Install VM](gifs/vm.gif)